Skip to content Accessibility statement

 Core modules

-We’ll introduce you to a range of different texts and critical approaches in your first year to lay the foundation for your degree.
-Through a carefully designed curriculum, you will be introduced to the historical and theoretical study of literature.
-This will be supplemented by additional skills-based modules.
+We’ll introduce you to an exciting range of texts and critical approaches in your first year to lay the foundation for your degree.
+Through a carefully designed curriculum, you will engage with texts from ancient classics to contemporary writing while developing advanced skills for the historical and theoretical study of literature across multiple genres, language, and geographies.

 Approaches to Literature